yumium/tech_notes/Airflow.md

     data = context["ti"].xcom_pull(task_ids="push_multiple", key="return_value")
 ```

-The @task API takes care of pulling XCom values for you, note you must index the XCom argument inside a @task
+The @task API takes care of pulling XCom values for you, note you must subscript the XComArg inside an Operator

 ```python
 # incorrect way